-At Liwa International School, we believe that children perform better when they have a system that is supportive, motivating and optimistic.
+At Liwa International School Falaj Hazza, we believe that children perform better when they have a system that is supportive, motivating and positive.

-We believe that rewards can drive motivation and a healthy competitive spirit amongst students.
+We believe that rewards can drive intrinsic motivation and a healthy competitive spirit amongst students.

 Below are some of the most innovative methods to drive motivation:

 Appreciation certificates, trophies and awards for distinguished students

 Programs aimed to prepare students before their internal and external examinations

 Educational trips to scientific museums, universities and art galleries